 There might be an adverse effect on your own margins and profits and you might need to reshape your own business to compensate.
 Speaking to your customer early enough might mean the difference between that customer’s survival and its failure; between keeping those sales and losing them.

-If the following issues sound familiar to you then our Business Recovery and Insolvency team are here to help you.
+If the following issues sound familiar to you then our Restructuring team are here to help you.

 My customer is struggling to pay me